jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2b.md

 heading: "Part 3b of Digression 2b"
 weight: 28
 image: "/covers/wn.jpg"
-description: "The consumption of those metals in manufactures is much more rapid and sensible though it may be less than this gradual consumption in coin and plate"
+description: "The consumption of those metals in manufactures is quicker but of smaller volume than its gradual consumption in coin and plate"
 icon: "/avatars/smith.png"
+author: Adam Smith
 ---

 {{< s v="169" >}} The continual consumption of the precious metals is very sensible: